FoxDenStudio/FoxGuard-Sponge/README.md

 ## Building from source
 ### Downloading
-Make sure you have git installed and then run:
+Make sure you have git installed.
+If you don't have it installed, you can find downloads for it [here](https://git-scm.com/downloads).
+Recommended settings in the wizard should be fine.
+I would personally add git to the commandline though (Second option out of three on one of the wizard screens).

+Then run:

 `git clone --recursive https://github.com/foxdenstudio/FoxGuard.git`